 The Ideal Level

 Humidity refers to the quantity of water vapor in the air.
-The ideal level of humidity might vary, depending on each person’s preference.
+The ideal humidity level might vary depending on each person’s preference.
 But generally, it is best to keep it around 40-50%.
 If it exceeds 50%, the air will feel too moist.
 If it falls below 30%, it will feel too dry.

 When the weather gets cold, a tolerable humidity level might be up to 20%.
 But again, the comfort level might be different from one person to another.
 Anything below 15% is typically considered way too dry.

-Even so, you don’t just want to keep your room’s humidity at an ideal level for the sake of comfort.
-It also has an effect on your health and your furniture.
+Even so, you don’t just want to keep your room’s humidity at an ideal level for comfort.
+It also affects your health and your furniture.
 Read the explanation below to learn how impactful it is.

 If It is Too Dry